-It helps u shine the light on what's really goin on.
-When I was little, my Mum dressed me like a boy, I always wanted to be sexy but because of this I had really bad identity problems.
+It helps you shine the light on what's really goin on.
+When I was little, my Mum dressed me like a boy.
+I always wanted to be sexy but because of this I had really bad identity problems.

 I always thought I was ugly.

 That, coupled with trying to be a supah dupah good girl, made for a exhaustive navigation through reality.

 I had friends steal my boyfriends all the time.
 They would say, "Sue, guys check you out all the time and you don't even notice" and I thought that was good because it meant that I wasn't vain.

 Well it instead made me lose all the opportunities for a guy because they would go after them and get them.

 I said this on WTF with Marc Maron and I'll say it again.